Skip to content

 Step 2 - Provide Input Media

-Copy the values generated and enter them into your existing live streaming software or service (OBS, Wirecast, Streamyard, etc.) to send your stream to SyncWords.
+If you already have an existing Service with RTMP selected on the Input, copy the values generated and enter them into your existing live streaming software or service (OBS, Wirecast, Streamyard, etc.) to send your stream to SyncWords.

 LinkedIn Video Specifications (Encoder Settings)